ShaoyangYe/Lunchat/README.md

 ----
 Firebase is all set-up, and it's currently running.

+Down load the project, use cocoapods to install all pod files then open with Lunchat.xcworkspace.

 Just use the simulartor to run and enjoy!
+(Main features are specified below)

 ### Team Members Contribution
 ----